-But, says Prof. Karen Johnson of Durham University, we can rebuild our soils, and boost the circular economy at the same time.
+But, she says, we can rebuild our soils, and boost the circular economy at the same time.
 We can reuse wastes as resources, returning organic matter to land and stabilising it with ‘waste’ minerals to build up stable stores of carbon in our land.
 Increasing carbon stores also means boosting flood and drought resilience, and so we can create economic opportunities for communities through soil regeneration.
 “A nation that rebuilds its soils rebuilds itself.”

 Karen’s background is in natural science, and she worked in the water industry before moving to Durham University to teach environmental engineering.